Health informatics: Telehealth and telemedicine

 Telehealth is the distribution of health-related services and information via electronic information and telecommunication technologies.
 It allows long-distance patient and clinician contact, care, advice, reminders, education, intervention, monitoring, and remote admissions.
 Telemedicine is sometimes used as a synonym, or is used in a more limited sense to describe remote clinical services, such as diagnosis and monitoring.
 Remote monitoring, also known as self-monitoring or testing, enables medical professionals to monitor a patient remotely using various technological devices.
 This method is primarily used for managing chronic diseases or specific conditions, such as heart disease, diabetes mellitus, or asthma.

 These services can provide comparable health outcomes to traditional in-person patient encounters, supply greater satisfaction to patients, and may be cost-effective.
-Telerehabilitation (or e-rehabilitation[40][41]) is the delivery of rehabilitation services over telecommunication networks and the Internet.
+Telerehabilitation (or e-rehabilitation[40][41]) is the delivery of rehabilitation services over telecommunications networks and the Internet.
 Most types of services fall into two categories: clinical assessment (the patient's functional abilities in his or her environment), and clinical therapy.
 Some fields of rehabilitation practice that have explored telerehabilitation are: neuropsychology, speech-language pathology, audiology, occupational therapy, and physical therapy.
 Telerehabilitation can deliver therapy to people who cannot travel to a clinic because the patient has a disability or because of travel time.
 Telerehabilitation also allows experts in rehabilitation to engage in a clinical consultation at a distance.

 Decision support, artificial intelligence and machine learning in healthcare

 A pioneer in the use of artificial intelligence in healthcare was American biomedical informatician Edward H. Shortliffe.
-This field deals with utilisation of machine-learning algorithms and artificial intelligence, to emulate human cognition in the analysis, interpretation, and comprehension of complicated medical and healthcare data.
+This field deals with utilization of machine-learning algorithms and artificial intelligence, to emulate human cognition in the analysis, interpretation, and comprehension of complicated medical and healthcare data.
 Specifically, AI is the ability of computer algorithms to approximate conclusions based solely on input data.
 AI programs are applied to practices such as diagnosis processes, treatment protocol development, drug development, personalized medicine, and patient monitoring and care.
 A large part of industry focus of implementation of AI in the healthcare sector is in the clinical decision support systems.

 As more data is collected, machine learning algorithms adapt and allow for more robust responses and solutions.
 Numerous companies are exploring the possibilities of the incorporation of big data in the healthcare industry.
 Many companies investigate the market opportunities through the realms of "data assessment, storage, management, and analysis technologies" which are all crucial parts of the healthcare industry.
 The following are examples of large companies that have contributed to AI algorithms for use in healthcare: